 Ideally, data protection solutions should provide the least amount of overhead possible on production storage area network systems, while still achieving the objective of protecting production data.
 This benefits production workloads by allowing for minimal impact on production performance due to data protection jobs transferring data from production.

 Traditional backup solutions have historically had a negative impact on disk I/O performance with production systems.
 This results in backup windows being scheduled outside of production business hours and inefficient and ineffective use of connected storage systems.
 The traditional problems associated with production storage I/O impact left organizations vulnerable, as RPOs were unsatisfactory in terms of scheduling of data protection jobs.

 Direct SAN Access and Hot Add

 When thinking about modern backup solutions, how far the technologies have come, and how they interact with a modern SAN solution attached to hypervisor hosts such as VMware, we want our data protection solution to utilize our SAN’s features and functionality effectively and efficiently.

 The power of using a backend SAN unit, whether Fiber Channel or iSCSI, should also allow us to see real performance improvements with data protection jobs, as well as production workloads.
 NAKIVO Backup & Replication includes technology, which allows to directly “talk” to the SAN unit itself and achieve the best transfer speeds and efficiency.
 By using the built-in feature called Direct SAN Access transport mode, NAKIVO Backup & Replication bypasses the network and is able to transport backup and replication data directly over a SAN.
-This mode can be enabled for VMware backup, replication, and recovery.
+This mode can be enabled for VMware backup and replication.
 SAN transport does not make any write/modification operations on the SAN LUNs, so data integrity is never compromised.